tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 On the front there's an example sentence.
 The target word appears highlighted.
 When reviewing the cards you can decide whether you want to read the whole sentence or not.
+You can also press the `p` key on your keyboard to immediately reveal all kanji readings.

 <p align="center"><img alt="tsc" class="shadow" src="img/jp1k-tsc.webp"></p>
 <p align="center"><i>An example TSC from AJT Kanji Transition.</i></p>